physionetchallenges/python-classifier-2021/README.md

 Docker and similar platforms allow you to containerize and package your code with specific dependencies that you can run reliably in other computing environments and operating systems.

-To guarantee that we can run your code, please [install](https://docs.docker.com/get-docker/) Docker, build a Docker image from your code, and run in on the training data.
+To guarantee that we can run your code, please [install](https://docs.docker.com/get-docker/) Docker, build a Docker image from your code, and run it on the training data.
 To quickly check your code for bugs, you may want to run it on a subset of the training data.

 If you have trouble running your code, then please try the follow steps to run the example code, which is known to work.